 - 9.12 As part of the government-funded Neighbourhood Planning Technical Support package, Design Guidelines have been prepared for the Village by AECOM.
 The Guidelines are published as supporting evidence to the Neighbourhood Plan and seek to inform the design that any future development should follow to retain and protect the rural, tranquil nature and scenic beauty of the area.
 Supporting this overall objective are a number of principles which development proposals in the Neighbourhood Plan Area are advised to adhere to, namely: - 1.
 Design should demonstrate an understanding of the historic context and complement the existing materials and architectural detailing. - 2.
 Future development proposals should positively contribute to the setting of the Conservation Area and Listed Buildings through appropriate choice of scale, form, materials and detail. - 3.
 New development proposals are likely to be more successful if they comprise high quality, traditional materials such as red, gault, white Suffolk brick and timber frame. - 4.
 Future development should consider Victorian and gothic arch windows as well as dormer and sash windows. - 5.
-Future development should consider bespoke doorways with gothic arches and porches. - 9.13 The Easton Design Guide guidelines reflects the National Model Design Code published in July 2021.
-Aspects of development design particular to Easton are contained within the Design Guide, the principles are reproduced in Appendix 2 of the Neighbourhood Plan.
-It is expected that, as appropriate to the development proposal, planning applications should demonstrate how they satisfy the principles.
+Future development should consider bespoke doorways with gothic arches and porches. - 9.13 The Guidelines were produced before the National Model Design Code was published by the Government in July 2021.
+However, the Guidelines do reflect the ambitions of the Model Design Code insofar that detailed principles for the consideration of aspects of development design particular to Easton are contained within it.
+These principles are reproduced in Appendix 2 of the Neighbourhood Plan and it is expected that, as appropriate to the development proposal, planning applications should demonstrate how they satisfy the principles.

-Figure 52: Easton Design Guide, reviewed September 2023.
+Figure 54: Easton Design Guide, reviewed September 2023.

-9.14 The Village Character Assessment, prepared in support of the Neighbourhood Plan, identifies important characteristics of the built-up area of the village and its countryside setting.
-As well as the important views referred to in policy ETN5, the Village Character Assessment also identifies trees and hedgerows that make an important contribution to the character of the village and landmark features.
+9.14 The Easton Character Appraisal, prepared in support of the Neighbourhood Plan, identifies important characteristics of the built-up area of the village and its countryside setting.
+As well as the important views referred to in policy ETN3, the Appraisal also identifies trees and hedgerows that make an important contribution to the character of the village and landmark features.
 Trees in the Conservation Area that are not protected by a Tree Preservation Order are protected by the provisions in section 211 of the Town and Country Planning Act 1990.
 These provisions require people to notify East Suffolk Council six weeks before carrying out certain work on such trees, unless an exemption applies.
 This notice period gives the Council an opportunity to consider whether to make a TPO on the trees.

-Figure 53: Village Character Assessment for the Easton Neighbourhood Plan, March 2021.
+Figure 55: Village Character Assessment for the Easton Neighbourhood Plan, March 2021.

-9.15 Policy ETN10 Design Considerations provides a locally specific design framework that proposals should have regard to.
+9.15 Policy ETN9- Design Considerations, provides a locally specific design framework that proposals should have regard to.
 These considerations are in addition to the policies in the East Suffolk Council- Suffolk Coastal Local Plan and especially those noted below.

-Policy SCLP11.1: Design Quality Policy SCLP11.2: Residential Amenity Policy SCLP9.2: Sustainable Construction
+Policy SCLP11.1: Design Quality

+Policy SCLP11.2: Residential Amenity

+Policy SCLP9.2: Sustainable Construction

-Policy ETN10 - Design considerations
+Policy ETN9 - Design considerations